crotger/django-vagrant/README.md

 ## Install

-Currently this is broken into 3 parts because 1) I can't figure out how to install packages into a virtual environment from a bash script and 2) the usep_app code is still in a private repository.
+Currently this is broken into 2 parts because 1) I can't figure out how to install packages into a virtual environment from a bash script.
 Hopefully someone will be able to knit them into one seamless command, but until then:

 ####1.
 Create and provision the Vagrant Box